[?] Subscribe To This Site

 • Peaches, GI approx. 42

-So here’s the point: The “Paleolithic” carbs trigger relatively gradual rises in blood sugar levels.
-And that’s a good thing, since chronically high blood sugar levels increase the risk of many ailments, including heart disease and stroke, diabetes, and kidney disease.
+So here’s the point: The “Paleolithic” carbs trigger relatively gradual rises in blood sugar levels, which may protect children from a variety of ailments, including diabetes, heart disease, stroke, and kidney disease.

 • 0.357 mg of folate